nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">:information_source: Automatic Deletion of Recurring Expenses:

-If a recurring expense's end date has already passed, and the current date too is already past the end date, FastTrack automatically deletes the recurring expense the next time the application is started.
+If a recurring expense's end date has already passed, FastTrack automatically deletes the recurring expense the next time the application is started.
 This means you do not need to worry about manually deleting recurring expenses which are no longer applicable!

 </div>